Interpolation in extensions of first-order logic: Classical and intuitionistic sequent calculi

-A derivation in $\mathsf{G}$ is a tree of sequents which grows according to the rules of $\mathsf{G}$ and whose leaves are initial sequents.
+A derivation in $\mathsf{G}$ is a tree of sequents which grows according to the rules of $\mathsf{G}$ and whose leaves are initial sequents or conclusions of a 0-premise rule.
 A derivation of a sequent is a derivation concluding that sequent and a sequent is derivable when there is a derivation of it.
 As usual, we consider only \emph{pure-variable derivations}: bound and free variables are kept distinct, and no two rule instances have the same variable as \emph{eigenvariable}, see \cite[p.
 38]{TroelstraSchwichtenberg2000}.
-The height of a derivation is defined inductively as follows: the derivation height of an initial sequent is 0, the derivation height of a derivation of a conclusion of a one-premise logical rule is the derivation height of its premise plus 1, and the derivation height of a derivation of a conclusion of a two-premise logical rule is the maximum of the derivation heights of its premises plus 1.
-A sequent is $n$-derivable if it is derivable and its derivation height is at least $n$.
-A rule is admissible if the conclusion is derivable whenever the premises are derivable; a rule is height-preserving admissible if the conclusion is $n$-derivable whenever the premises are $n$-derivable.
+The height $h$ of a derivation is defined inductively as follows: the derivation height of an initial sequent or of a conclusion of a 0-premise rule is 0, the derivation height of a derivation of a conclusion of a one-premise rule is the derivation height of its premise plus 1, and the derivation height of a derivation of a conclusion of a $n$-premise rule ($n \geq 2$) is the maximum of the derivation heights of its premises plus 1.
+A sequent is $h$-derivable if it is derivable with a derivation of height less than or equal to $h$.
+A rule is admissible if the conclusion is derivable whenever the premises are derivable; a rule is height-preserving admissible if the conclusion is $h$-derivable whenever the premises are $h$-derivable.
 Derivations will be denoted by $\D , \D_1, \D_2, \dots$.
-We agree to use $\D \vdash \GSD$ to indicate that $\D$ is a derivation of $\GSD$ and $\vdash \GSD$ to indicate that $\GSD$ is derivable; finally $\vdash^n \GSD$ indicates that $\GSD$ is $n$-derivable.
+We agree to use $\D \vdash \GSD$ to indicate that $\D$ is a derivation in $\mathsf{G}$ of $\GSD$ and $\vdash \GSD$ to indicate that $\GSD$ is derivable; finally, $\vdash^h \GSD$ indicates that $\GSD$ is $h$-derivable.
+We will use a double-line rule of the form

+to indicate that $\GSD$ is derivable from $\Pi\To\Sigma$ by a (possibly empty) sequence of instances of the rule \mbox{\it{R}}.
+It is easy to see that initial sequents with $A , \GSD , A$, for an arbitrary $A$, are derivable in $\mathsf{G}$ (where $\d$ is empty for $\mathsf{Gi}$).

-Although not primitive, $\mathsf{G}$ has also the following structural rules (weakening, contraction and cut).
+The following structural rules for $\mathsf{Gc}$ (weakening, contraction and cut) are valid in the standard semantics of $\mathsf{Gc}$.

-The reason for not taking any of them as primitive is that they are all admissible in $\mathsf{G}$.
-In fact, weakening and contraction are height-preserving admissible.
-Moreover, substitution is height-preserving admissible and initial sequents with arbitrary formulas as principal are derivable.
+However, we can safely leave them out without impairing the completeness of $\mathsf{Gc}$, since they are all admissible in it.
+In fact, weakening and contraction are also height-preserving admissible.
+Regarding $\mathsf{Gi}$, the structural rules are: